 - room temperature butter, for greasing

 - When the dough has nearly doubled, grease a 10 x 5-inch loaf pan with butter (or nonstick spray).
 Drizzle dough with a few tablespoons of olive oil.
-Rub your hand in the oil to coat.
-Use your hand to deflate the dough: pull the dough from the sides and press it into the center.
+Rub your hands with a little bit of oil to coat.
+Use your hand to release the dough from the sides of the vessel, being careful not to completely deflate the dough.
 Video guidance here.
-Turn dough over so seam-side is down and gently stretch into an oblong shape.
+Turn dough out onto a work surface.
+Quickly, shape the dough into a rectangle — I fold the dough envelope-style first; then I use a bench scraper to shape the dough into a rough rectangle.
+Transfer dough, seam-side down to prepared loaf pan and gently stretch into an oblong shape.

-- Transfer to prepared pan seam side down.
-Leave alone for 5 to 6 hours or until dough begins crowning the rim of the pan — this may take less time when it is very warm out.
-Do be patient with this second rise: to get good height, the dough should be above the rim of the pan before you transfer it to the oven.
+- Leave alone for 5 to 6 hours or until dough begins reaching the rim of the pan — this may take less time when it is very warm out.
+Do be patient with this second rise: to get good height, the dough should be near the rim of the pan before you transfer it to the oven.